IsaacLatta/Health-Coach/resources/RL.md

 ### Hyperparameter Search

-Some minor hyperpermater tuning may be done, but given this projects emphasis on agents, a simple working RL Model should suffic.
-Some example hyperparemter tuning could include:
+Some minor hyperpermeter tuning may be done, but given this projects emphasis on agents, a simple working RL Model should suffice.
+Some example hyperparemeter tuning could include:

 1. **Grid-search**: over α ∈ {0.05,0.1,0.2}, γ ∈ {0.8,0.9,0.99}, ε-decay schedules.
 2. **Cumulative-Reward**: Evaluate by average cumulative reward per episode.